 The Examen is a prayerful reflection of the state of our soul, during the course of each day, in the presence of God.
+(Note: The Examen is not an examination of conscience, which can be found here.)
 This effective tool has been a constant in Church tradition but has become much more common through the practical framework of St. Ignatius of Loyola’s Spiritual Exercises.
 It is a powerful help in seeing the movements of God in our day-to-day life.

 As members of Apostoli Viae, we root our daily examine not in a focus on our failures, but in our gratitude to God's work in us, thereby adding a redemptive emphasis to an already invaluable spiritual practice.